-Huge congratulations to our Chief Executive Officer, Jenn Harrison is being named in the Queen’s Birthday Honours with a British Empire Medal (B.E.M) in regard of her volunteering roles.
-Jenn’s award is in recognition of being Chair of Trustees of Birm …
+Huge congratulations to our Chief Executive Officer, Jenn Harrison in being named in the Queen’s Birthday Honours with a British Empire Medal (B.E.M) in regard of her volunteering roles.
+Jenn, received her medal from the Lord Lieutenant for the West M …

-Huge congratulations to our Chief Executive Officer, Jenn Harrison is being named in the Queen’s Birthday Honours with a British Empire Medal (B.E.M) in regard of her volunteering roles.
+Huge congratulations to our Chief Executive Officer, Jenn Harrison in being named in the Queen’s Birthday Honours with a British Empire Medal (B.E.M) in regard of her volunteering roles.
 Jenn, received her medal from the Lord Lieutenant for the West Midlands Mr John Crabtree OBE at a prestigious ceremony at the Banqueting Suite at Birmingham City Council House hosted by the Lord Mayor of Birmingham on the 12th September 2018.

 Jenn’s award is in recognition of being Chair of Trustees of Birmingham Vernon Sea Cadets & Royal Marines Cadets and for voluntary service to Young People and the community in Birmingham, Jenn has led a number of social action project from involving young people into volunteering through regular attendance at the Cancer Research UK’s Race for Life in Birmingham, to the delivery of food to the Salvation Army in Birmingham City Centre for homeless people.